singjellarity/singjellarity/README.md

 # View some of my pinned projects below:
 - [PCSO Lottery Case Study](https://github.com/singjellarity/PCSO-Lottery-Case-Study) - A study on the PCSO 6 digit lottery games.
+- [London Bike Sharing Study](https://github.com/singjellarity/London-Bike-Sharing) - A study on the London Bike Sharing dataset available from 2015 to 2017.
 - [Heart Arrhythmia Detection in ECG](https://github.com/singjellarity/Heart-Arrhythmia-Detection-in-ECG) - My undergraduate design project.
 - [Vehicle Detection and Counter System](https://github.com/singjellarity/Vehicle-Detection-and-Counter-System) - Python project that does vehicle detection and counting.
 - [Line Follower Robot](https://github.com/singjellarity/Line-Follower-Robot) - Design of a Wheeled Robot Using a Line Sensor and Arduino Uno.